Wills, Trusts & Probate

 What is a charitable trust and how does it work?

-How can I ensure my charitable trust aligns with my overall estate plan?
+How can a charitable trust benefit my estate plan?